 Globally, pneumonia kills ~700 000 children under five annually despite substantial gains in vaccine coverage and case-management [1] UNICEF DATA.
-India alone contributes nearly one-quarter of these deaths [2]. identification of children at risk for progression to severe disease is therefore pivotal to allocate scarce intensive-care resources.
-The 2014 WHO revision simplified severity classification to two strata-pneumonia and severe pneumonia primarily on the basis of clinical signs [3]World Health Organization (WHO).
+India alone contributes nearly one-quarter of these deaths [2].
+Timely identification of children at risk for progression to severe disease is therefore pivotal to allocate scarce intensive-care resources.
+The 2014 WHO revision simplified severity classification to two strata-pneumonia and severe pneumoniaprimarily on the basis of clinical signs [3]World Health Organization (WHO).
 While this approach is programmatically attractive, its specificity is low, and adjunct biomarkers have been proposed to refine risk stratification [4].
-Serum sodium disturbances are among the freauent electrolyte abnormalities encountered pediatric practice.
-Hyponatremia reflects a complex interplay of systemic inflammation, non-osmotic vasopressin release, and fluid Network. administration [5]JAMA Adult meta-analyses link hyponatremia to higher mortality, ICU admission, and mechanical ventilation in CAP [6]ScienceDirect.
+Serum sodium disturbances are among the most freauent electrolvte abnormalities pediatric encountered practice. in Hyponatremia reflects a complex interplay of inflammation, systemic non-osmotic vasopressin release, fluid and administration [5]JAMA Network.
+Adult meta-analyses link hyponatremia to higher mortality, ICU admission, and mechanical ventilation in CAP [6]ScienceDirect.
 Pediatric evidence, however, consists largely of small single-center studies.
 Das et al. observed hyponatremia in 53% of Indian children with severe pneumonia and a stepwise rise in mortality with falling sodium [7]IJCP.
-Garrahan Hospital investigators subsequently suggested that hyponatremia parallels C-reactive protein interleukin-6, positing "inflammatory marker" [8]OUP Academic.
+Garrahan Hospital investigators subsequently suggested that hyponatremia parallels C-reactive protein interleukin-6, positing it as and an "inflammatory marker" [8]OUP Academic.
 Yet, critical gaps persist: (i) incidence across the full spectrum of WHO-defined CAP, (ii) pediatric-age-stratified risk, and (iii) operational cut-offs that predict tangible outcomes such as need for ventilation or death.
-Our tertiary-care center receives referrals from six districts, offering a unique opportunity to examine serum sodium as a bedside predictor in a large, unselected pediatric cohort.
+Our tertiary-care Dr. Thirupathi Madasu et al / A Study of Hyponatremia as a Predictor of Severity in Pediatric Community Acquired Pneumonia (Cap) In Children Aged 2 Months - 5 Years Admitted To a Tertiary Care Center center receives referrals from six districts, offering a unique opportunity to examine serum sodium as a bedside predictor in a large, unselected pediatric cohort.